Here's a little re-cap of the Instagram post:

 There really is no "cookbook".

-With pets that need help walking or strengthening, the underwater treadmill is great because you get more "bang for your buck"; several minutes in the treadmill equal 1 minute on land.
+With pets that need help walking or strengthening, the underwater treadmill is great because you get more "bang for your buck"; one minute in the treadmill equals several minutes on land!
 You can assist the pet with better walking habits in the treadmill and those habits tend to eventually carry over onto land treadmill or over ground walking.
 But...it has to be something, if you're using it for weight loss or conditioning, that you're going to continue with.
 You don't join a gym to use the treadmill for 2 months to learn to walk better and then just simply stop, do you?

 But for this reason, plus whether or not it's appropriate for your pet's condition, and several other reasons it does NOT make the "UWTM" something that is the gold standard or necessary in all conditions.